Engoo Blog Travel & Fun

 Dip

-"Dipping" something means to quickly put it into water or another liquid.
+"Dipping" something means quickly putting it into water or another liquid.
 For example, you may dip your French fries into ketchup or your foot into the bath to check the temperature.

 In the summertime, it's often used as a noun to talk about swimming.
 To "take a dip" or "go for a dip" means to go swimming, usually for a short amount of time.